HSAFoundation/CLOC/README.md

     -noglobs  Do not generate global functions
-    -kstats   Print out kernel statistics (post finalization) -str      Depricated, create .o file needed for okra
+    -kstats   Print out kernel statistics (post finalization) -str      Depricated, create .o file needed for okra -m32      Generate snackwrape in 32-bit mode.
+If -c, also compile in 32 bit mode

    Options with values:
     -opt      <LLVM opt>     Default=2, passed to cloc.sh to build HSAIL